balupeddireddy08/FastAPI-for-AI-Projects/05-security/README.md

 -   🔐 **User Registration**: Securely registering a user for the event with a hashed password.
 -   🔑 **User Login**: Authenticating a user and issuing a JWT access token (their digital ticket).
 -   🛡️ **Protected Endpoints**: Endpoints that require a valid ticket to access.
--   👑 **Organizer-Only Access**: An endpoint that can only be accessed by a user with the "organizer" role.

 ## 📊 Security Flow Diagram